ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Nocturnal Sect

 For all healing you receive from actions, 10% of the healing is additionally given as Shield Points.

+### Status: No Mercy

+Your outgoing Physical damage is increased by 10%.
+Every time you deal a Critical Hit or better, you gain 3 [Enmity] points.

 ### Status: Oil